gertzakis/terraform_azure_network/README.md

 ## Modules
 Every module is created to do one job and variables that are used inside the modules are passed from the root one.

-`hub_network` deploys the Hub resource group with Virtual Network and the necessary subnets for the Hub (GatewawySubnet, AzureFirewallSubnet).
+`hub_network` deploys the Hub resource group with Virtual Network and the necessary subnets for the Hub (GatewaySubnet, AzureFirewallSubnet).

 `er_gateway` deploys the ExpressRoute Gateway with his necessary public IP.